 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financial requirements.
 Because the focus of the governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.

 Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and change in fund balance provide a reconciliation to facilitate the comparison between governmental funds and governmental activities.

 The District maintains five governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the general fund and special aid fund, both of which are considered major funds.
-The capital projects fund, debt service fund, and school food service fund are aggregated and reported as nonmajor governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund, Special Aid Fund, and Capital Projects Fund, all of which are considered major funds.
+The Debt Service Fund and School Food Service Fund are aggregated and reported as nonmajor governmental funds.
 Individual fund data for each of these governmental funds is provided in the form of combining schedules elsewhere in this report.

-The general fund is the only fund which the District legally adopts a budget.
+The General Fund is the only fund which the District legally adopts a budget.
 The Schedule of Revenues, Expenditures, and Change in Fund Balance - Budget and Actual - General Fund provides a comparison of the original and final budget and the actual expenditures for the current year.